-The aim of the Peak Leader programme is to create more jobs, safeguard existing jobs, attract investment from the private sector to the area and develop community services.
-Specific focus has been given to supporting farm productivity, developing small businesses, tourism, heritage developments, rural services and supporting the woodland economy through forestry improvements.
+The aim of the Peak Leader programme was to create more jobs, safeguard existing jobs, attract investment from the private sector to the area and develop community services.
+Specific focus was given to supporting farm productivity, developing small businesses, tourism, heritage developments, rural services and supporting the woodland economy through forestry improvements.

 Businesses and community groups in rural areas of Derbyshire Dales, High Peak and Staffordshire Moorlands were able to apply for the funding with a minimum grant amount of £2,500.
 Grant amounts have averaged £21,245 per project.

 - micro and small business support